 Staycations break the mundane.

 Life gets boring, lets face it.
 Between the 9-5, the dishes, the laundry, life sometimes is choir.
 But whisking your spouse away to a beautiful, rustic cottage on the river, leaving your kids at grandmas and spending some quality time connecting (and not driving) is amazing.
 I truly needed the break.
 Between my job, my blogs and my family I feel like I haven’t taken a moment to just breathe.
 Just breathe.
 Stop.
-Relax.
+Relax and enjoy a kava drink.
 Curl up to the one you love and just be.
 Yea, staycations are nice.
 They are affordable, and it’s definitely breaking up the mediocrity of everyday.
+I shopped for clothes and for a weekender bag because I plan to take a break every once in a while.
+I also bought black and gold Invicta watch for my husband.

 Staycations are Affordable